pypy/pypy.org/posts/2021/09/open-ended-traces.md

 worse than what various benchmarks suggested.
 It took some careful digging to figure out what caused the problem: The slow performance was caused by the huge functions that the Tornado templating engine creates.
 These functions lead the JIT to behave in unproductive ways.
-This blog post will be about how we fixed this problem.
+In this blog post I'll describe why the problem occurs and how we fixed it.

 # Problem